torbsd/torbsd.github.io/projects.md

 ###[BSD Tor Relay Guides](relay-guides.html)###

-It's not rocket science to run a Tor relay on any of the BSDs.
-But there is some utility in providing simple, step-by-step instructions on building a relay.
+It's not rocket science to run a Tor relay on any of the BSDs, but there is some utility in providing simple, step-by-step instructions on building a relay.
 Our initial targets are FreeBSD and OpenBSD, and some interest has been expressed from others to do the same for other BSDs.

 ###Advocacy and Events###